pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 title: Looker - A good to know tool for first time managers
 ---
 Are you a first time manager or do you get asked a lot of questions at work?
-Where are the allocated budget being used?
+Where are the allocated budgets being used?
 How much money have we burnt?
 Where are we with our targets?
 What percentage of our company assets are with remote workers?
 What is the gender ratio in your organisation?
 What was our revenue last week?